dnl50/hibernate-converter/README.md

 # Spring Boot Hibernate Issue Showcase

-Simple Spring Boot Project using Hibernate 5.4.32 to showcase an issue with JPA Attribute Converters for Basic Types when using converted fields in a `WHERE` Clause inside a Criteria API Query.
+Simple Spring Boot Project using Hibernate `5.6.9.Final` to showcase an issue with JPA Attribute Converters for Basic Types when using converted fields in a `WHERE` Clause inside a Criteria API Query ([HHH-14756](https://hibernate.atlassian.net/browse/HHH-14756)).

+## Prerequisites

+The project requires JDK 17.

 ## Project Layout